bbenzikry/spark-eks/README.md

 - Where can I find a Spark 2 build with Glue support?
   - As spark 2 becomes less and less relevant, I opted against the need to add glue support.
     You can take a look [here](https://github.com/tinyclues/spark-glue-data-catalog/blob/master/build-spark.sh) for a reference implementation which you can add to the Spark 2 dockerfile [dockerfile](./docker/spark2.Dockerfile)
+- Why a patched operator image?
+  - Some PRs are still pending on the operator image.
+Once they are pushed through and properly tested, you can use them instead.